Mother of the Bride

 Pattern or design used: Marfy 3127

-Posted on Jan 8th, 2014 in garment construction, fabric, Patterns, embellishments, reader's closet, notions, sewing machine, seam, thread, zippers, commercial patterns, cutting, trimming, shoulder, underlining, draped patterns
+Posted on in garment construction, fabric, Patterns, embellishments, reader's closet, notions, sewing machine, seam, thread, zippers, commercial patterns, shoulder, cutting, trimming, underlining, draped patterns

 Fancy Fabrics Challenge